HaydenM01/homelab/README.md

 ## 🚧 Work in Progress

-- VLANs and inter-VLAN routing
-- Monitoring with Grafana
+- Unbound for recursive DNS resolver.
+- NGINX proxy manager for reverse proxy.
-- VPN with WireGuard
+- Wireguard VPN
+- Netdata for monitoring.

 ## 📜 License